owolabioromidayo/owolabioromidayo.github.io/_posts/2023-12-10-Why-does-fib(40)-Elude-my-Sh_tty-Interpreter.md

 While this is all nice and good, I tried to find more information on how exactly this JIT magic works for any JVM, and while there are some open-source JVMs, I didn't go too deep.
 I read some books hoping to gain more insight into the JIT's workings, but I didn't find what I was looking for.
 I learnt about the tradeoffs between running on the VM and compilation, hotspots and running JIT in tandem, but it wasn't enough.
 Still magic to me.

 ### > The real culprit (temp allocs/deallocs)

 <figure>
   <img src="/images/fib/allocs.png" alt="my alt text"/>
   <figcaption>heaptrack memory perf for 3 implementations </figcaption>
 </figure>

-Dumping the clox, jlox and my c++ implementation into [heaptrack](https://github.com/KDE/heaptrack), I saw that the number of allocations made by the program for fibonacci(30) was orders of magnitude higher than for jlox and clox.
+Dumping the clox, jlox and my C++ implementation into [heaptrack](https://github.com/KDE/heaptrack), I saw that the number of allocations made by the program for fibonacci(30) was orders of magnitude higher than for jlox and clox.

 <figure>
   <img src="/images/fib/heaptrack_ui_cpp.png" alt="my alt text"/>
   <figcaption>heaptrack C++ impl UI view </figcaption>
 </figure>

 Looking inside the UI for more information, this is what the path of memory usage looks like.
 The bulk of new memory creation obviously comes from the recursive hot path.
 No single function can really be pinned as the source of all memory problems (from what I'm seeing), as the call chain is extremely long.

 <figure>
   <img src="/images/fib/clean_allocs.png" alt="my alt text"/>
   <figcaption>heaptrack  on fib(20) and fib(30) respectively for clean c++ impl</figcaption>
 </figure>

 This was also the case for the clean C++ implementation I found with much fewer leaks than my C++ implementation but still orders of magnitude higher allocations than the jlox/clox binaries.
-It couldn't even run fib(35).

 ### > Trying Rust

-Well, I was interested in how the new favourite child of systems programming (Rust) would perform.
+I was interested in how the new favourite child of systems programming (Rust) would perform.
 Maybe they were trying to hide their tracks but every reasonably completed implementation I saw did not stop at the interpreter.
 So I simply found a good enough one [link](https://github.com/jeschkies/lox-rs) and checked out the last interpreter branch.
-And surprise!

 <figure>